Stephen Sondheim: Sweeney Todd

+Merrily We Roll Along

-Merrily We Roll Along (1981), with a book by George Furth, is one of Sondheim's more traditional scores; songs from the musical were recorded by Frank Sinatra and Carly Simon.
+Merrily We Roll Along (1981), with a book by George Furth, is one of Sondheim's most traditional scores; songs from the musical were recorded by Frank Sinatra and Carly Simon.
 According to Sondheim's music director Paul Gemignani, "Part of Steve's ability is this extraordinary versatility".
 The show was not the success their previous collaborations had been: after a chaotic series of preview performances, it opened to widely negative reviews, and closed after a run of less than two weeks.
 Due to the high quality of Sondheim's score, the show has been repeatedly revised and produced in the ensuing years.
 Martin Gottfried wrote, "Sondheim had set out to write traditional songs ...
 But [despite] that there is nothing ordinary about the music."
 Sondheim later said: "Did I feel betrayed?
 I'm not sure I would put it like that.
-What did surprise me was the feeling around the Broadway community – if you can call it that, though I guess I will for lack of a better word – that they wanted Hal and me to fail."
+What did surprise me was the feeling around the Broadway community—if you can call it that, though I guess I will for lack of a better word—that they wanted Hal and me to fail."
+Sondheim and Furth continued to revise the show in subsequent years.
 An acclaimed feature documentary on the show and its aftermath, Best Worst Thing That Ever Could Have Happened, directed by Merrily cast member Lonny Price, and produced by Bruce David Klein, Kitt Lavoie, and Ted Schillinger, premiered at the New York Film Festival on November 18, 2016.
-A film adaptation of Merrily We Roll Along, directed by Richard Linklater, began production in 2019 and is planned to continue over the following two decades, to allow the actors to age in real time.
-An Off-Broadway revival starring Jonathan Groff, Daniel Radcliffe, and Lindsay Mendez ran between November 2022 and January 2023 at the New York Theatre Workshop, and is set to move to Broadway in fall 2023.
+A film adaptation of Merrily We Roll Along, directed by Richard Linklater, began production in 2019 and is planned to continue for the next two decades to allow the actors to age in real time.
+An off-Broadway revival starring Jonathan Groff, Daniel Radcliffe, and Lindsay Mendez ran from November 2022 to January 2023 at the New York Theatre Workshop; it moved to Broadway in fall 2023.
+Merrily won 2024 Tony Awards for Best Revival of a Musical, Best Performance by an Actor in a Leading Role in a Musical (Jonathan Groff), Best Performance by an Actor in a Featured Role in a Musical (Daniel Radcliffe), and Best Orchestrations (Jonathan Tunick).